top of page

 We've chosen Scotland's capital as a convenient home base for our guests.
 Edinburgh has an international airport, and the fastest way to get to the city would be to fly straight there.
 But if you're finding that flights directly into Edinburgh are too expensive, then you can also find cheaper flights to London.
 From there, you can take the train from King's Cross Station to Scotland.
 That's what we did for our last visit to Edinburgh, and it worked like a charm!

 INCREDIBLY IMPORTANT: To enter the United Kingdom, Americans must fill out an Electronic Travel Authorization (ETA).
-If you do not fill out this form, you will not be permitted to enter the country.
+If you don't fill out this form, you won't be permitted to enter the country.
 It must be done within three months of your trip.
 The entire process takes five minutes and costs about $20.
 You can find the form HERE

 Getting To The Venue